With a western turn, Hurricane Irma is posing less of a threat to the Grand Strand, but coastal cities should remain on guard.

 A statewide closing for schools will not be issued, rather it will be up to individual schools to decide whether or not they will close.

-A 2 p.m. update from the National Weather Service shows Hurricane Irma moving at about 14 mph west, but it should begin to move northwest later this evening.
+A 5 p.m. update from the National Weather Service shows Hurricane Irma moving at about 12 mph west, but it should begin to move northwest overnight.

-The eye of the storm should move toward Cuba and central Bahamas throughout today and Saturday.
+The eye of the storm should move toward Cuba and central Bahamas through Saturday.
 It should be near the Florida Keys by Sunday morning.

 As a category 4 hurricane, sustained winds are near 155 mph, with even higher gusts.

-For the Grand Strand, there is still a chance that the storm will once again take an eastern turn.
+For the Grand Strand, there is still a small chance that the storm will once again take an eastern turn.
+The NWS said the Myrtle Beach area will probably get 3 to 5 inches of rain and a 10 to 20-percent change of tropical storm-force winds.

 “Uncertainty still remains and we can’t let our guard down yet, but it is becoming increasingly likely that Irma will make a turn that takes the track across the (Florida) Peninsula (Saturday) night into Monday,” said Steve Pfaff, warning coordination meteorologist with the National Weather Service in Wilmington, N.C. in a 7 a.m. briefing.